cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

   the client must learn nothing about the server's private key.

 This property becomes useful when dealing with key management operations such as the rotation of server's keys.
+Note that partial obliviousness only applies to the POPRF variant because neither the OPRF nor VOPRF variants accept public input to the protocol.

 ## Security Assumptions {#cryptanalysis}